Susan Collins (artist)

 Susan Alexis Collins (born 1964, London) is a British artist and academic.
-She is currently Slade Professor and Director of the Slade School of Fine Art in London, England.
+She was Slade Professor and Director of the Slade School of Fine Art in London, England.

 Biographical notes

-Collins studied Fine Art at Slade School where she graduated as a Bachelor of Arts with Honours in 1987.
-In the early 1990s she studied at the School of the Art Institute of Chicago after receiving a Fulbright Scholarship.
+Collins studied Fine Art at the Slade School, where she graduated as a Bachelor of Arts with Honours in 1987.
+In the early 1990s, she studied at the School of the Art Institute of Chicago after receiving a Fulbright Scholarship.
 Returning to England, she was appointed to set up the Electronic Media department at the Slade in 1995.
 The UCL Slade Centre for Electronic Media in Fine Art was founded in the same year.
-In 2005 she was appointed Head of the Undergraduate Fine Art Media area at Slade, in 2010 she became Head of Department and Director of the School.
-In 2013 she was appointed Slade Professor of Fine Art.
+In 2005, Collins was appointed Head of the Undergraduate Fine Art Media area at Slade; in 2010, she became Head of Department and Director of the School.
+In 2013, she was appointed Slade Professor of Fine Art.

-As an artist Collins mainly works with digital media.
-Her 2002-03 project Tate in Space was nominated for a BAFTA Award in 2004.
-Susan Collins has exhibited in the UK, Canada, Denmark, Finland, the Netherlands, Germany, Switzerland, Bulgaria, Turkey, Israel, Tasmania, Thailand, Mexico and Peru.
+As an artist, Collins mainly works with digital media.
+Her 2002–03 project Tate in Space was nominated for a BAFTA Award in 2004.
+She has exhibited in the UK, Canada, Denmark, Finland, the Netherlands, Germany, Switzerland, Bulgaria, Turkey, Israel, Tasmania, Thailand, Mexico and Peru.